meetalva/alva/CONTRIBUTING.md

-# Welcome contributors to alva
+# Welcome contributors to Alva
 First of all, we'd love for you to contribute to our source code.

 # Code of Conduct